OpenAPC/openapc-de/README.md

 - [Forschungszentrum Jülich](http://www.fz-juelich.de/portal/DE/Home/home_node.html)
 - [Library Wissenschaftspark Albert Einstein](http://bib.telegrafenberg.de/en/library-wissenschaftspark-albert-einstein/)
 - [INM - Leibniz Institute for New Materials](http://bibliothek.inm-gmbh.de/publizieren/publikationsgebuhren/)
+- [Max Delbrück Center for Molecular Medicine (MDC)](https://www.mdc-berlin.de/1161876/de/about_the_mdc/structure/administr ation/library)

 ## Dataset

+Both information on open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.

+In total,  3 646 702€ for  2 960 articles were paid by the participating unviversities.
+Average  fee is 1 232€ and the median 1 196€

+### Open Access Journals

-At the moment, the dataset releases information on 2 926 articles in open access journals which charge publication fees.
-Total expenditure amounts to  3 585 184€.
-Average  fee is 1 225.3€.
+At the moment, the dataset releases information on 2 949 articles in open access journals which charge publication fees.
+Total expenditure amounts to  3 626 648€.
+Average  fee is 1 229.8€ and the median 1 193€

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).